 The A. Wilhelmsen Foundation has agreements with the following institutions:

 The Foundation wanted to support Christian Radich with a vision of assisting in the conservation and continuation of Norwegian maritime culture as well as marine education for young people.
-The foundation supports this project until 2018, by giving a financial support for the maintenance of the ship.

 Our contribution is NOK 1.500.000,- annually from 2022 till 2024.